Truths and Half-Truths:

 They choose heroin over their family.

 At some point in the cycle of addiction, the freewill of choice is no longer a choice.
 The ability to choose has been replaced by the most basic function, the need to survive.
 The part of the brain taking over is the limbic area, the part of the brain that signals the survival instinct.
 It is stronger than the emotional brain or the part of the brain capable of reasoning.
 It will not stop until it's satisfied.
 The need for survival is the most basic function of our brain.
-If you look into the eyes of someone entrenched in addiction, you would see a deep and profound sadness, and maybe understand that he or she is not in this for fun but clinging to life in a desperate need to survive.
+If you look into the eyes of someone entrenched in addiction, you will see a deep and profound sadness and maybe understand that he or she is not in this for fun but clinging to life in a desperate need to survive.

 They won't stop because they don't want to be sick.

-While it's true that people who are addicted will be very sick while withdrawing in the detox process, the detox period is relatively short (5-7 days for opioids, heroin, and other opium derivatives).
+While it's true that people who are addicted will be very sick while withdrawing in the detox process, the detox period is relatively short (5 to7 days for opioids, heroin, and other opium derivatives).
 If after the detox period was over, the addiction was over, any addict would be willing and able to do this.
 But the truth is that after detox, the addiction is still there, strong and hellish, the brain damaged and not functioning normally.
 The journey to healing is long and requires not only physical healing but social, spiritual and financial support.
 These are people who have experienced the deaths of their friends and family from the same addiction they fight on a daily basis.
 Trauma after trauma.
 They know they could be next on any day.
 Do you really think they are enjoying this?

 They have to hit rock bottom before they get better.
 "Tough Love"